-Pursuant to Article 125 A of the Code général des impôts and subject to certain limited exceptions, interest and other revenues received under the Bonds by individuals who are fiscally domiciled in France are subject to a 24% withholding tax.
-This withholding tax is an advance payment made in respect of the personal income tax of the individual receiving the interest or revenue, which is deductible from his personal income tax liability in respect of the year during which the withholding has been made.
-Social contributions (CSG, CRDS and other related contributions) are also levied by way of withholding at an aggregate rate of fifteen point five per cent.
-(15.5%) on interest and similar revenues paid by the Issuer under the Bonds, to individuals who are fiscally domiciled in France.
+Pursuant to Articles 125 A and 125 D of the CGI (loi n° 2012-1509 du 29 décembre 2012 de finances pour 2013, article 9), and subject to certain limited exceptions, interest and similar income received from January 1, 2013 by French tax resident individuals are subject to a 24% withholding tax.
+This withholding tax is an advance payment made in respect of the personal income tax of the individual receiving the interest or revenue, which is deductible from his personal income tax liability in respect of the year during which this withholding has been made.
+If the amount of this withholding exceeds the amount of personal income tax due, the excess is refundable.
+Social contributions (CSG, CRDS and other related contributions) are also levied by way of withholding tax, under current French law, at an aggregate rate of 15.5% on interest and similar income paid to French tax resident individuals.